Akiko Hirai

 Therefore the completion of my work is done by the viewer.
 My work is a creation on its own.’

-Akiko Hirai lives and works in London.
+Akiko Hirai lives and works in London, United Kingdom.

 WORK AVAILABLE